 Depending on your presenting symptoms and history, we can target these systems to support function and reduce inflammation and damage.
 Restoring immune balance may be common to all.
 We will work alongside any medical support you are also receiving to support your recovery.
 Along with your symptoms, some of your standard GP tests might indicate which of these systems are involved for you.

 Can Nutrition help?

 Supplying our bodies with good amounts of essential nutrients can fuel energy production.
-There is often very high demands for nutrients, so you may need more than just an average healthy diet.
+There is often very high demands for nutrients during illness and ongoing inflammation, so you may need more than just an average healthy diet.
 We can advise you on supplements as they are needed.

-Given that many people with ME/CFS experience digestive symptoms and often changing food intolerances, it will be important to work with a Nutritional Therapist to slowly augment the diet to support gut health and reduce gut symptoms rather than exacerbate.
-Including a diet high in polyphenols, such as found in brightly coloured fruits, vegetables and herbs, can be very beneficial to immune balance and support reduction of inflammation in the brain.
+It will be important to work with a Nutritional Therapist to slowly augment the diet to support gut health and reduce gut symptoms rather than exacerbate.
+Including a diet high in polyphenols, such as found in brightly coloured fruits, vegetables and herbs, can be very beneficial to immune balance.
 However, many of these polyphenols act via the beneficial bacteria in the gut so this may need improvement first.
 We will work with you to prioritise dietary interventions, it is not a once size fits all.

-Cis-gender females express immune receptors differently to males, having higher responses to viral infection, producing more antibodies and more severe reactions also to immunisation for example5.
-A higher immune response is associated with greater risk of developing post-viral fatigue.
-In addition, this increases the risk for autoimmune disease in women also – when the immune cells get confused and mount a response against self.
+Cis-gender females may be 3-4 times more likely to have long COVID8.
+Females express immune receptors differently to males, having higher responses to viral infection, producing more antibodies and more severe reactions also to immunisation for example9.
+A higher immune response is associated with greater risk of developing long covid.

 Adrenal function may be impacted by illness.
 Often lifestyle interventions are important including maintaining a good circadian rhythm and utilising gentle approaches that will not exacerbate fatigue.